FUS {Gallery}

 The story takes place in Southern Oregon's forest plagued by decades of competitive vegetative buildup, which contributes to chronic soil dehydration and follows a trio of mycelium fungi as they struggle to broker an exchange for nutrients, minerals, and moisture to the desperate root system in exchange for carbohydrates.
 Through the eyes of the mycelia, the film encourages viewers to consider factors that caused stress in the terrestrial story, which helped create the conditions for devastating wildfires.
 This story asks the audience to remember this clarion call: Remember, the forest is more than just trees.

 When annual moisture is equal or greater than mass, the forest is balanced.
-When vegetation mass is greater than moisture, the forest is unbalanced.
-Straightforward.
-Too many trees demanding the annual moisture caused the soil profiles to dry out and the forest lost resiliency.
+When vegetative mass is greater than moisture, the forest is unbalanced.
+Straight forward: Too many trees demanding the historic annual moisture caused the soil profiles to dry out and the forest lost resiliency as vegetative mass increased fuel loading above and below ground.
+Old Timers said: The roots are the engine that drives the forest.
+However, there is a major hydrological imbalance below ground in a “duel for life” to secure annual moisture to sustain the burgeoning terrestrial story.

 Almeda Wildfires in Rogue Valley, Oregon September 2020